wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

 ## View Data in Wavefront

-When you get the link you are taken to the Services Dashboard where you can:
+When you click the link you are taken to the Services dashboard where you can:

-* View details specific to a service of the application, such as the Request, Error, and Duration (RED) metrics.
+* View details specific to an application service, such as the Request, Error, and Duration (RED) metrics.
 See [Explore the Default Service Dashboard](tracing_ui_overview.html#explore-the-default-service-dashboard) for details.
-* Click **See All {NAME} Traces** to navigate to the Tracing Browser and view the trace data of the {NAME} service.
+* Click **See All {NAME} Traces** to navigate to the Tracing browser and view the trace data of the {NAME} service.
   <br/>Once in the tracing browser, you see the traces from the application and the trace related to the error you created.

 **ADD SHORT VIDEO**